erikescher/portulock-keyserver/README.md

 ### Compiling
 This project uses Docker and Docker Compose to simplify installation and dependency management.

-The services can be built from source by running `docker -compose build`.
+The services can be built from source by running `docker-compose build`.

 This fetches the dependencies needed to compile and run the project, compiles the rust binaries from source and builds docker containers, that will be executed later.